dcm4che-dockerfiles/keycloak-quarkus/README.md

 #### `WILDFLY_CONSOLE`

-Keycloak client ID for [securing the Wildfly Administration Console](https://docs.jboss.org/author/display/WFLY/Protecting+Wildfly+Adminstration+Console+With+Keycloak) of the archive (optional, default is `wildfly-console`).
+Keycloak client ID for [securing the Wildfly Management Console](https://www.wildfly.org/guides/security-oidc-management-console) of the archive (optional, default is `wildfly-console`).

+#### `WILDFLY_CONSOLE_REDIRECT_URL`

+Redirect URL of Keycloak client for securing the Wildfly Management Console.
+Default value is `https://dcm4chee-arc:9993/console/*`.

 #### `ARCHIVE_HOST`

 Hostname of the archive device referred by OIDC Keycloak clients for securing the UI and RESTful services of the archive.
 Default value is `dcm4chee-arc`.

-#### `ARCHIVE_MANAGEMENT_HOST`

-Hostname of the archive device referred by OIDC Keycloak clients for securing the Wildfly Administration Console of the archive.
-Default value is `$ARCHIVE_HOST`.

 #### `ARCHIVE_HTTP_PORT`